SooryaGeorge7/Patient-Manager/README.md

  ![Treatment option error](documentation/features/menu-option-d/payment-due/treatment-option-error.png)

- If user doesnt choose one of the treatment options from the list( doesnt matter if they enter in UPPERCASE or LOWERCASE), an error message is displayed before asking user to enter treatment option again.
+ If user doesn't choose one of the treatment options from the list( doesn't matter if they enter in UPPERCASE or LOWERCASE), an error message is displayed before asking user to enter treatment option again.

  ![After choice options](documentation/features/menu-option-d/payment-due/after-treatmentoption.png)